 In selecting your surgeon it is critically important to understand the following.
 While today’s imaging with CT and PET-CT is good, it is not perfect to predict the extent of disease or distribution initially or after neo-adjuvant chemotherapy.
 Therefore, the potential carcinomatosis distribution is pan-abdominal and pan-pelvic.
 Literally, ALL eventualities need to be anticipated and prepared for to optimize outcomes with the lowest possible morbidity, lowest conversion rates to a big incision and to best achievable cytoreduction rates.

-At the Gynecologic Oncology Institute, we have the specialized tools and advanced expertise to provide a very unique surgical benefit to you even in very advanced cancer situations.
+We have the specialized tools and advanced expertise to provide a very unique surgical benefit to you even in very advanced cancer situations.
 As noted, we are not alone nationally but stand in a very unique position regarding the ability to provide minimally invasive surgical options, even in the face of advanced disease.

 Ovarian Cancer Survivorship Care